-When an overcurrent occurs on the output of the power supply, the FB loop asks for more power than the controller can deliver, and the CS setpoint reaches V{ILIM} .
-When this event occurs, an internal t{fault} timer is started: once the timer times out, DRV pulses are stopped and the controller is either latched off (latched protection, option A) or this latch can be released in autorecovery mode (option B), the controller tries to restart after $t{autorec}$.
-Other possibilities of the latch release are the brown-out condition or the V{CC} power on reset.
-The timer is reset when the CS setpoint goes back below V{ILIM} before the timer elapses.
+When an overcurrent occurs on the output of the power supply, the FB loop asks for more power than the controller can deliver, and the CS setpoint reaches $V{ILIM}$ .
+When this event occurs, an internal $t{fault}$ timer is started: once the timer times out, DRV pulses are stopped and the controller is either latched off (latched protection, options A/C) or this latch can be released in autorecovery mode (options B/D), the controller tries to restart after $t{autorec}$ .
+Other possibilities of the latch release are the brown-out condition or the $V{CC}$ power on reset.
+The timer is reset when the CS setpoint goes back below $V{ILIM}$ before the timer elapses.
 The fault timer is also started if the driver signal is reset by the maximum on time.
-The controller also enters the same protection mode if the voltage on the CS pin reaches 1.5 times the maximum internal setpoint $V{CS(stop)}$ (allows to detect winding short-circuits) or there appears low V{CC} supply.
-See Figures 65 for the timing diagram.
+The controller also enters the same protection mode if the voltage on the CS pin reaches 1.5 times the maximum internal setpoint $V{CS(stop)}$ (allows to detect winding short-circuits) or there appears low $V{CC}$ supply.
+See Figures 71 and 72 for the timing diagram.